j34-chapman/BurgerKiosk/README.md

 # Burger Kiosk Refactoring Project

 Welcome to the Burger Kiosk Refactoring Project repository.
 This project showcases the refactoring of the Burger Kiosk codebase, guided by principles of design patterns and object-oriented programming.
 As part of the L5 Software Design & Architecture course assessment, this project demonstrates how applying these principles can lead to improved software design and maintainability.

-## Video Explanation

-To gain an overview of the improvements made to the Burger Kiosk codebase, watch the [Video Explanation](https://www.youtube.com/watch?v=yourvideoid).
-In this video, I discuss the evolution of the codebase, how design patterns influenced my decisions, and how these changes lead to a more robust and extensible software solution.
+To gain an overview of the improvements made to the Burger Kiosk codebase wathc the video below, I discuss the importance of code being  of the codebase, how design patterns influenced my decisions, and how these changes lead to a more robust and extensible software solution.

+**Watch the Video Demonstration**:  [Watch the Video](https://youtu.be/TbXCT4L7WUk)

 ## Knowledge from Study Materials